NASA-AMMOS/aerie-ui/README.md

 ## Want to help?

-Want to file a bug, contribute some code, or improve documentation?
+Want to file a bug, suggest a feature, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing][contributing].
 If you are a developer you can get started quickly by reading the [developer documentation][dev].

 [contributing]: ./docs/CONTRIBUTING.md